-Renewal by Andersen of Fargo-Bismark Helps Restore North Dakota Landmark
+Renewal by Andersen of Fargo-Bismarck Helps Restore North Dakota Landmark

 If you ever travel through North Dakota on I-94, you’ll eventually come to Medora, a tiny town on the state’s western prairie, 25 miles from the Montana border.
 Situated smack dab in the middle of Teddy Roosevelt National Park, the city is home to roughly 150 people (depending on who you ask).